The Jezebel Spirit

 They were a form of "grace" teaching.
 The reference to the depths of satan in verse Revelation 2:24 seems to indicate that they taught that the more a person sinned, the more they would experience God's grace of forgiveness.
 The Bible, however, teaches in Proverbs 28:13, " He who conceals his sins will not succeed; he who confesses AND ABANDONS THEM will gain mercy."

-It is good to acknowledge one's sins, rather than try to justify or whitewash them, and to confess them to people whom one can trust, that prayer may be obtained, but it isn't true repentance if we keep going back to the same sin, like a dog to its vomit and pig to its wallowing in the mire.
+It is good to acknowledge one's sins, rather than try to justify or whitewash them, and to confess them to people whom one can trust, that prayer may be obtained, but it isn't true repentance if we keep going back to the same sin, like a dog to its vomit or a pig to its wallowing in the mire.
 It's one thing to fall, while trying to fight an addiction, but another thing to keep indulging in it, and expect that God is going to bear with it indefinitely.
 He says that His patience lasts long, but He also makes it clear that His patience has limits.

-So, this is the background of the two Jezebels that Bible mentions, and it describes only this one woman in the New Testament as deserving of that name.
-And yet, many, many women in the modern Church are accused of being a "Jezebel."
+So, this is the background of the two Jezebels that the Bible mentions, and it describes only this one woman in the New Testament as deserving of that name.
+And yet, many women in the modern Church are accused of being a "Jezebel."
 Many of these women do not promote sexual immorality, nor do they participate in or condone ritual murder.
 Some of them simply have a problem with being somewhat controlling, and many of the accused are dynamic, assertive women who resist the attempts of church leaders who try to control them for their own self–centred purposes.

 Who doesn't have a problem with being controlling to some degree?
 It is a trait of human nature.
 It is only when it is excessive to such a degree that the person is psychopathic that the epithet is truly merited, but competitive pastors who want to build their own personal kingdom, rather than the Kingdom of God, apply that slander to multitudes of women, and sometimes to men, who oppose their attempts to suppress them from fully exercising their gifts.